 A big story in terms of team success at the World Cup was that America came to the party and more than held their own.
 The success of the US Men’s National Team helped but their campaign team created great and easily shareable content ranging from the letter to the boss (see below) to Will Ferrell gatecrashing #FanHQ and rallying the troops with the chant “I believe that we can win”.
 Their tactics were simple, great to join in with and easy to share.

-In the Adidas v Nike battle, Adidas were crowned champions after the final was an all Adidas affair –- which played excellently into their All In Or Nothing campaign.
+All In Or Nothing campaign.
 The preparation had been set well before a ball had been kicked as they compiled a ‘content bible’ including 1,000 images and 160 videos of their players.
 This online armoury was also useful for player projections on buildings around the world and out-of-home sites the morning after games.
 On the ground Adidas selected Fanaticos – a person whose enthusiasm or passion for the sport goes beyond the normal limits – to get the VIP treatment in Brazil for the tournament.
 The Fanaticos had proved their passion through a number of challenges from surfing in Brasilia, sand dune ‘snowboarding’ or kayaking their way round the Rio coastline.

 Hyundai continued with their fan parks that have been present at previous tournaments.
 The fan park is an intriguing proposition, as it clearly will bring a huge number of people but they’re only there for the game.